-The High Courts of Malaysia are designated to hear disputes related to international arbitration and domestic arbitrations for matters in which they have jurisdiction under the Arbitration Act 2005.
-There is a construction High Court in Kuala Lumpur that specifically hears construction disputes, including those arising from arbitrations.
+The High Courts of Malaysia are designated to hear disputes related to international arbitration and domestic arbitrations for matters where they have jurisdiction under the Arbitration Act 2005.
+There are designated arbitration specialist courts that deal with arbitration-related matters arising typically from construction and commercial related arbitration disputes.